How to Conduct Exploratory Market Research

-Marketers hold great value within an organization, but skill in promoting a business, product, or service does not mean universal knowledge.
-As such, many marketers commit time to external research in order to make educated decisions.
+Marketers hold great value within an organization.
+However, their skill in promoting a business, product, or service does not equate to universal knowledge.
+As such, many marketers commit time to external exploratory research in order to make educated decisions.

 So, when is marketing research useful?
 Take, for example, a marketing department that primarily relies on one particular strategy.
-Perhaps, in the course of preparing a competitive analysis to determine efficiencies within the industry, one team member comes across a technique that has worked for several competitors.
+While preparing a competitive analysis to assess industry efficiencies, a team member might discover a technique that has proven successful for several competitors.
+This finding could provide valuable insights for the team.
 However, these methods are either new or under-researched, leading to a void in appropriate knowledge.
-In order to move forward, independent evaluation is required to best allocate resources and determine a correct course of action.
+To move forward, you need to independently evaluate to allocate resources effectively and determine the best course of action.

-While numerous forms of research exist that can be applied to marketing topics, exploratory research is an effective option employed by market researchers in a wide range of industries, either as a first step or a stand alone approach.
+Many research methods apply to marketing topics.
+However, market researchers effectively use exploratory research across various industries.
+They may use it as a first step or as a standalone approach.
 Although not appropriate in all circumstances, exploratory marketing research can provide valuable insights under the right circumstances.

 What Is Exploratory Research?

-As the name implies, exploratory research is an approach to market investigation that seeks to answer questions about a previously unknown subject through independent exploration.
-Unlike defined research projects, exploratory research often lacks the parameters of more formal inquiries and instead serves to obtain broad information that can be then utilized in more specific case studies.
+As the name implies, exploratory research is an approach to market investigation.
+It seeks to answer questions about a previously unknown subject through independent exploration.
+Unlike defined research projects, exploratory research lacks the parameters of formal inquiries.
+Instead, it gathers broad information that can be used in more specific case studies.

 In general, exploratory research does not lead to conclusive answers, but rather clarifies the scope and nature of a problem and proposes possible solutions.
-When conducting this kind of research, a marketer must stay flexible and willing to change direction as new information becomes available instead of sticking with one method throughout the process.
+When conducting this type of research, a marketer must remain flexible.
+They need to be willing to change direction as new information becomes available, rather than sticking with one method throughout the process.

 Exploratory research offers several advantages over alternatives.
-Often, the process is time saving; as results do not have to be conclusive or fully fleshed, marketers can approach research as necessary in order to create a solid knowledge base than can then be applied in future assessments.
+Often, the process saves time.
+Since results don’t need to be conclusive or fully developed, marketers can approach research with flexibility.
+This allows them to build a solid knowledge base for future assessments.
 Additionally, exploratory tactics provide key information without committing time and energy to a potentially needless formal research project.

 Market Research Steps

 Exploratory research is much more open-ended than many alternatives, but that does not mean marketers should dive in without a game plan.
-The following steps are not necessarily written in stone and can be altered as needed, but working to determine a structured process can make a difference in reaching the best possible outcomes.
+You don’t have to follow these steps rigidly; adjust them as needed.
+However, establishing a structured process can significantly improve your outcomes.

 Define the Problem

 All research problems generally start in the same place: identifying the issue at hand.
-This information is often known prior to starting the planning process, but what questions you want to address in the course of your research may need to be clarified.
-For example, if you are seeking information about a new approach to marketing your products, determining what you would like to learn – like implementation strategies, value, or long-term goals – is an important part of ensuring research is conducted efficiently and effectively.
+You often know this information before starting the planning process.
+However, you may need to clarify the questions you want to address during your research.
+For example, if you seek information about a new marketing approach for your products, you need to determine what you want to learn.
+This might include aspects like implementation strategies, value, or long-term goals.
+Doing so will help you conduct research efficiently and effectively.

 Choose a Method

 Exploratory research, by nature, frequently involves talking with others who may have more information about what you would like to learn.
-Alternately, exploratory research can be used to vet new ideas and concepts with an unbiased, unaware market in order to judge neutral third party perceptions.
+Alternatively, you can use exploratory research to vet new ideas and concepts.
+By presenting them to an unbiased, unaware market, you can gauge neutral third-party perceptions.
 As such, surveys and questionnaires are often the most popular tools in this kind of approach to exploration.
-By soliciting opinions, both novice and expert, marketers are better poised to receive a range of information that can then be enhanced.
+By soliciting opinions from both novices and experts, marketers can gather a range of information that they can then enhance.

 Create Research Procedures

 Procedures in exploratory research can take numerous forms.
-In some cases, depending on timeline, budget, selected objectives, and the topic at hand, more than one approach may be employed.
-However, there is no right or wrong way to undertake research procedures, as long as an educated and well-reasoned plan is at the root of all objectives.
+Depending on the timeline, budget, objectives, and topic, you might employ more than one approach.
+There is no right or wrong way to undertake research procedures.
+As long as you base your approach on an educated and well-reasoned plan, you can effectively achieve your objectives.

 Options for research procedures vary, but can include: